shayan-rezaei/shayan-rezaei/README.md

 ---

 ### 🚀 About Me
-- 🎓 Bachelor's degree in Computer Engineering
+- 🎓 Bachelor of Computer Engineering
 - ⚛️ Creating dynamic, high-level user interfaces using React.js
 - 🎯 Always learning and staying up-to-date with new technologies